fts-bulgaria/D365BC_BGLocalization/Sorce/New-Eng-Full/NewIndex-ENU-FULL.md

 The change, related to this development, is as follows:

--   Debit [Account for change]{.mark} (the new field in Deferral Template) / Credit Vendor accountwith the amount of 100 (posted with the Posting date)
+-   Debit Account for change (the new field in Deferral Template) / Credit Vendor accountwith the amount of 100 (posted with the Posting date)

--   Debit Deferral Account from the Deferral Template (65\* for BG chart of account) / Credit [Account for change]{.mark} (the new field in Deferral Template) with the amount of 100 (posted with the Posting date of the invoice)
+-   Debit Deferral Account from the Deferral Template (65\* for BG chart of account) / Credit Account for change (the new field in Deferral Template) with the amount of 100 (posted with the Posting date of the invoice)

 -   Debit Expenses account (starting with 60\* in BG chart of account) / Credit Deferral account from the Deferral Template (65\* for BG